-Your resume or CV is a concise, tailored summary of your skills and experiences, while your cover letter answers the question
+Your resume/CV is a concise, tailored summary of your skills and experiences, while your cover letter answers the question of why you’re the right fit for the position.

-Think of this as a marketing tool that shows that your product (you) meets the needs of your potential customer (the employer).
-It highlights education, experience, activities, and skills that relate to your career objectives and next move, whether that is a new job in your field, an internship, a promotion, a transition to a different area of work or re-entry into the marketplace.
-View Our Guide to Building a Strategic Resume (PDF)
+Think of your resume as a marketing tool showing that your product (you!) meets the needs of your potential customer (the employer).
+It should highlight your education, experiences, activities, and skills that relate to your career objectives and next move.
+Whether this is a new job in your field, an internship, a promotion, a transition to a different area of work, or re-entry into the marketplace, it’s critical to have a strong resume.
+View our Guide to Building a Strategic Resume (PDF) to get started.

-To give students and alumni more options to have their resumes reviewed and updated 24/7, the Block Career Center has partnered with the Virtual Resume Platform, VMock.
-The platform provides instant personalized feedback on your resume based on criteria gathered from employers and the Block Career Center resume standards.
-Learn More and Access VMock
+To give students and alumni more options to have their resumes reviewed and updated 24/7, the Block Career Center has partnered with the virtual resume platform, VMock.
+VMock provides instant, personalized feedback on your resume based on criteria gathered from employers and the Block Career Center resume standards.
+Learn More and Access VMock here.

 Resume Keywords: What They Are and How to Use Them